Table of Contents

 Estimated monthly visits (September 2018): 32K

 Apart from WordPress themes, in this marketplace, there is much more space for selling various kinds of stuff like scripts, mobile apps, graphics, prints, brochures, etc. The interface is pretty much inspired by ThemeForest making the site very user-friendly and familiar for buyers.

 To send your theme submission, you should start with creating a user account and upgrading it to Author, which gives you an opportunity to earn 60% on each sale and set your own prices for your themes.
 You’ll be also provided with additional tools to help you track statistics and get closer to your customers.

 Before submitting, make sure to read all legal information on the membership agreement.

 The approval process is quite fast, so more likely you won’t need to wait too long.

 Estimated monthly visits (September 2018): 18K

 ThemeSnap is another popular platform for selling various digital products.
 A pleasant thing, they offer attractive payment rates (55% on each sale) with an ability to reach up to 75% payout level over time (PayPal support).
 Around ten thousand customers are now buying products at ThemeSnap.
 They also don’t require your theme to be exclusive in order to be sold on this marketplace.

 Selling your WordPress theme on ThemeSnap, you are provided with some extra goodies: you can set monthly subscriptions for customers, offer various discounts, co-work with other developers and designers.
 Moreover, guys from Themesnap promise “instant submission” to make you wait for the submission approval for not more than a day.

-Make sure to check the author’s guideline before submitting your theme.
+Make sure to check the author’s guidelines before submitting your theme.

 Estimated monthly visits (September 2018): 61K